 The Women’s is committed to a holistic philosophy of health and provides comprehensive services ranging from health promotion to clinical expertise in maternity services, gynaecology, cancer services and specialist care of newborn babies.
 We are also a major teaching hospital and an internationally-recognised medical research centre.

 Corner Flemington Road & Grattan Street

 Parkville, Victoria 3052

 The University of Melbourne is an internationally-focused, research-intensive university with over 5,000 staff and 30,000 students.
-It is the largest research university in Australia, with more than 3000 research higher degree students and research income in excess of $250 million.
-The University’s research strengths span most fields of biomedical science from fundamental research into the molecular basis of disease through to applied clinical research.
+Among the largest research universities in Australia, with more than 3000 research higher degree students and research income in excess of $250 million, The University’s research strengths span most fields of biomedical science from fundamental research into the molecular basis of disease through to applied clinical research.
 The Bio21 Institute is a major focus for the University’s biotechnology efforts.

 Enter from Grattan Street, Swanston Street or Elizabeth Street

 Parkville, Victoria 3050

 The Victorian Comprehensive Cancer Centre (VCCC) is a powerful alliance of eight successful Victorian organisations committed to cancer control: Peter MacCallum Cancer Centre, Melbourne Health (including The Royal Melbourne Hospital), The University of Melbourne, The Walter and Eliza Hall Institute of Medical Research, The Royal Women’s Hospital, The Royal Children’s Hospital, Western Health and St Vincent’s Hospital Melbourne.